jkchr1s/car-marine-shop/readme.md

 - [Composer](https://getcomposer.org/) to install PHP dependencies
 - [Node 12 with npm](https://nodejs.org/en/) to build and transpile JavaScript and CSS
 - A [database supported by Laravel 8.0](https://laravel.com/docs/8.x/database#introduction)
+- PDO-sqlite driver (for tests or local development)

 ### Installing Dependencies